-That's recently been improved (ever-so-slightly), with mid-range Singapore Airlines 'Economy Standard' fares also becoming eligible for upgrades: but the cost remains similar to making an outright business class booking.
+That was improved a few years ago, with mid-range Singapore Airlines 'Economy Standard' fares also becoming eligible for upgrades: and with Singapore Airlines' recent changes to the KrisFlyer reward rates, the cost is now considerably lower as opposed to making an outright business class booking.

-For example, from Sydney to Singapore, you'd need 55,000 KrisFlyer miles for a one-way business class upgrade from Economy Standard fares or 45,000 miles from Economy Flexi fares – yet the cost to make an outright reward booking in business class sits at 58,000 miles: just 3,000 miles more than to upgrade from Economy Standard, and with significantly less money paid on the side.
+For example, from Sydney to Singapore, you'd need 58,500 KrisFlyer miles for a one-way business class upgrade from Economy Standard fares or 48,500 miles from Economy Flexi fares – yet the cost to make an outright reward booking in business class sits at 68,500 miles: that's 10,000 miles more than to upgrade from Economy Standard.

-From Singapore, longer flights to London and Paris can be upgraded for 65,000 KrisFlyer miles in each direction on flexible fares or 80,000 miles on Economy Standard tickets – again only marginally less than the 85,000 miles needed to make an outright business class award booking on the same flights.
+From Singapore, longer flights to London and Paris can be upgraded for 70,500 KrisFlyer miles in each direction on flexible fares or 86,500 miles on Economy Standard tickets – again considerably less than the 103,000 miles needed to make an outright business class award booking on the same flights.